Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 You'll notice that the order in which definitions and procedures appear in a Jai source file doesn’t matter: `#import` can come as last, `main :: () { }` as first or last or somewhere in between, and so on.
 This is because the compiler does several passes.

 *TIP*: In general it is useful to find `main` quickly, so by convention `main` is usually placed at the end (bottom) of the source file.

+4- Write a Jai program that prints "One" and  "Two!" on consecutive lines, and then "Three!" on the same line (see 1_mini.jai).

+5- Investigate whether the compiler really needs source files to have the extension .jai (see 1_mini.txt).